YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 SIZE
 ++++++++++++

-Estimates and reports the size of global variables using a format that is similar to the one that appears at the end of the MUPIP INTEG FULL report.
+Estimates and reports the size of global variables using a format that is similar to the one that appears at the end of the :ref:`MUPIP INTEG FULL <mupip-integ-full>` report.
 In comparison with MUPIP INTEG FAST FULL, MUPIP SIZE provides the option of choosing any one of the three estimation techniques to estimate the size of global variables in a database file.
 These techniques vary in measurement speed and estimate accuracy.
 The format of the MUPIP SIZE command is:

 .. code-block:: none